marekmiklenda/Rings/README.md

-This is an original interpreter for [Rings](https://esolangs.org/wiki/Rings), made for the June 2022 Esolang Discord competition.
+Original interpreter for the esolang [Rings](https://esolangs.org/wiki/Rings).
+Also works as a library for more advanced usage.

 ```
 USAGE: